plasticmacaroni/bg3-missables/checklist.md

 - Defeat the drow that handles hooked horror monsters
 - Fight [a land shark](https://baldursgate3.wiki.fextralife.com/Bulette)
 - If you find a small grave site in a clearing, don't touch it until you read a certain note regarding a canine companion in the Arcane Tower
   - Once you've done that, grab the collar from within and use it with the Arcane Tower button
+# Bibberbang Grotto
+# Decrepit Village
+# Dread Hollow
+# Myconid Colony
+# Selûnite Outpost
+# The Festering Cove
 # Arcane Tower
 - Use the dog collar to [achieve an unexpected result with a button](https://bg3.wiki/wiki/Dog_Collar)
   - Find and dig on a dog's grave on the Underdark Road to find the necessary item